msbx5420-class/msbx5420-class.github.io/project.md

 * When you see security warning, click "Advanced" or "Details" to continue and bypass it.
 If you do not find "Advanced" or "Details", blindly type `thisisunsafe` in the page and press `enter` to bypass it.

-* To run PySpark program, use the kernel `PySpark` for notebook; you can use sparkmagic with `sc.install_pypi_package()` to make additional packages effective within the notebook.
-If you need additional python packages on the Python 3 kernel, let the instructor know as early as possible. **Please do not install packages yourself directly on the cluster using pip**.
+* To run PySpark program, use the kernel `PySpark` for notebook and start the notebook with sparkmagic configuration; you can use sparkmagic with `sc.install_pypi_package()` to make additional packages effective within the notebook.
+If you need additional python packages, let the instructor know as early as possible. **Please do not install packages yourself directly on the cluster using pip**.

 * In the notebook, you can use sparkmagic to configure your notebook; please follow the `sparkmagic.ipynb` to use sparkmagic and enforce correct configuration.

-* Please avoid uploading data files in JupyterHub.
+* Please avoid uploading data files in JupyterHub workspace.
 The data files you upload to JupyterHub workspace cannot be loaded by PySpark kernel and running analysis directly from the data file in the workspace will easily overload the master node.

 * In your Python notebook on JupyterHub, save or read data on with S3 path such as `s3://msbx5420-2026/teams/{team_directory}/{your_file}` or `s3://msbx5420-2026/teams/{team_directory}/{your_folder}/{your_file}`